google/git-appraise/docs/forks.md

 When running `git appraise pull`, the tool will automatically fetch and merge reviews from the forks.
-This behavior can be controlled using the `--[no-]include-forks` flag.
+This behavior can be controlled using the `--include-forks` flag.
 Alternatively, it can be configured on a per-remote basis using the `appraise.remote.<remote>.includeForks` setting.

 ## Dealing with abusive fork owners